FilipDem/Domoticz-BMW-plugin/README.md

 [![](https://www.paypalobjects.com/en_US/BE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AT4L7ST55JR4A)

 # Domoticz-BMW-plugin
 Domoticz plugin working with BMW Connected Drive.
 A big changes is introduced since version 2.0.0 of the plugin.
 BMW discontinued the BMW Connected Drive App and related services.
 From plugin 2.0.0, the new services based on the MyBMW app are integrated.
+This version does not work anymore due to changes at the server side of BMW.
+The status of the vehicle cannot longer be retrieved.
+From plugin 3.0.0, the plugin uses bimmer_connected (https://github.com/bimmerconnected/bimmer_connected) in threading mode.
+It solves the problem with the vehicle status update by adding a workaround in the plugin.

 Currently it supports the keep track of the following information:
 * Mileage